Effective use of funding and resources

 - assisting school leaders to effectively plan and utilise available resources to best meet your student needs

-- ensuring strong links between your school and student outcomes, your SIP and school resourcing
+- ensuring strong links between your school and student outcomes, your Strategic Improvement Plan (SIP) and school resourcing

 - enabling effective school resource management

-- ensuring the purposeful use of needs-based funding, for example, our English language proficiency (ELP) funding supports all our English as an additional language/ dialect (EAL/D) students
+- ensuring the purposeful use of needs-based funding, for example, our English language proficiency (ELP) funding supports all our English as an additional language or dialect (EAL/D) students

 - ensuring transparency of decision-making about school strategies and financial management.